-RIVER VALLEY -- Those considering entering for a chance to win a prize package in the seventh annual Rumford Falls Times' Ice Out Contest should be aware that it will still be some time before the ice goes out on Roxbury Pond.
+RIVER VALLEY -- The deadline for your entry is this Friday for a chance to win a prize package in the fifth annual Rumford Falls Times' Ice Out Contest.

-To enter the contest, bring your canned good(s), non-perishable food item(s) or pet food along with your ice out entry (form provided on Pg.
-2A of this paper) with the date and time you think the ice will go out of Roxbury Pond to the Times' office at 69 Congress St. in Rumford.
+Just bring your canned good(s), non-perishable food item(s) or pet food along with your ice out entry with the time and date of when you think the ice will go out of Roxbury Pond to the Times' office at 69 Congress St. in Rumford.

-The prize package from our sponsors includes a $50 gift certificate to Surry Seafood, a $20 gift certificate from Mexico One Stop, an oil change, lube and tire rotation at Dan's Automotive, and a six-month subscription to the Rumford Falls Times.
+The prize package from our sponsors include gift certificates to Mexico One Stop, an oil change and tire rotation at Dan's Automotive, a one-year subscription to an outdoor magazine called the Northwood's Journal, and a three-month subscription to the Rumford Falls Times.

 Dennis Daniel, owner of Ellis Pond Variety, also has his own ice out contest underway at his store in Roxbury, with each chance being for $1 to guess the time and date when the ice out occurs.
 Chances will be accepted there through March 31, with whoever is closest winning half the money collected in the pool.

 Daniel said Monday that while last week's warm temperatures hit the ice hard, there's still a couple feet of ice on the pond.
 Over the weekend, people were still drilling holes for fishing and five ice shacks remaining there.

 "It's going to be awhile.
 Not like last year," he noted.

 Records of the ice out at Roxbury Pond have been kept at least since 1978, noted Daniel.
 He said the average ice out has been between April 16-21, which fell in line with last year's ice out of April 19, correctly guessed by Gary Meisner of East Andover.